toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

     value: "column {{class}}"
 ```

-We hope that this change will lead to a more unified developer experience.
+We hope this change will create a more consistent and user-friendly experience for developers.

 ## New property type: asset

-We're also introducing a brand new property type called `asset`, these properties will automatically resolve the file path when providing context for the templates, here's how to define an image asset:
+We are also adding a new property type called `⁠asset`⁠.
+These properties will automatically resolve the file path for use in your templates.
+Here is how you can define an image asset:

 ```yaml
 # post type definition